How to Install a French Drain in Australia (Step-by-Step)

 How French Drains Work

 A French drain system is a time-tested solution to manage and reroute unwanted water.
-Think of it as a hidden underground escape route for excess moisture.
+Think of it as a hidden underground escape route for excess moisture—commonly known as a french trench in many drainage design guides.
 The system typically consists of a gravel trench with a perforated pipe at the bottom, allowing water to flow through the least resistant path and away from your home or garden.

 Here’s how it works: